 Prior to joining Hockey Wales, Ria was Director of Education & Inclusion for Cardiff City Foundation.
-Her passion towards using the power of sport to change lives has seen Ria go from playing hockey herself through to now coaching the Howardians 1stXI and Welsh Ladies Masters.
+Her passion towards using the power of sport to change lives has seen Ria go from playing hockey herself through to coaching.

 Chris is the longest serving member of staff of Hockey Wales, having joined the organisation in July 2000 when we were known as Welsh Hockey Union.
 His love of hockey goes back to his school days and he remains a member of Newport HC (now Gwent) who he joined in 1974.

 Chris is now responsible for finances alone although he remains involved on a voluntary basis with the development of technical officials who are an absolute necessity in ensuring that all our competitions run smoothly.

 Most Saturdays he can be found on a pitch somewhere in Wales and the South West with a whistle in his hand having taken up umpiring over 20 years ago.
 He has been involved as an official Judge all the way through to Technical Delegate with EHF and FIH for some years and has received numerous appointments throughout Europe, with the highlights being the European Championships in Germany (2011), the Champions Trophy in the Champions Trophy in London (2016) and the World League 1 in Scotland (2016).

 When not involved with hockey, Chris spends time fund raising and socialising with Abergavenny & District Round Table for which organisation he is a past Chairman (twice), Past President (seven times) and Life Member.
 He has also served as Area 4 President for two terms.